johnnyawesome/MengerSponge/README.md

 The folder "MengerSpongeCam" contains another version, using PEasyCam for P5JS.

-This one is really cool: You can roitate the whole Fractal with your mouse, as well as zoom into it.
+This one is really cool: You can rotate the whole Fractal with your mouse, as well as zoom into it.

 Time to explore infinity!